JamiePringle/PringleLushByers_InvasibilityInRealOcean/README.md

 #### Step Four: Figuring out what the neutral model has told us with `03_analyzeWhereSurvivorsStarted_neutralModel.py` and `03_B_analyzeWhereSurvivorsStarted_neutralModel_onlyIfInIntroductionLocation.py`

-`03_analyzeWhereSurvivorsStarted_neutralModel.py` calculates the fraction of introductions into each area (as defined by `01_makeInitialIntroductionRanges.py`) which persist anywhere in the domain after `Tmax` generations. `Tmax` need not just be the final generation of the model run described above, for it also writes out output every 100 hundred generations prior to the final generation.
+`03_analyzeWhereSurvivorsStarted_neutralModel.py` calculates the fraction of introductions into each area (as defined by `01_makeInitialIntroductionRanges.py`) which persist anywhere in the domain after `Tmax` generations. `Tmax` need not just be the final generation of the model run described above, for the model also writes out output every 100 hundred generations prior to the final generation.
 To specify how many model runs to include (usually, as many as you specify in step three above, but perhaps less if you want to peek at results before the model is finished), specify `nRun` in the code.
 To specify which model run you want to examine, you must provide the name of the connectivity data it used, and the model parameters it used – for example:
 ```python
 #What model run are we using
 ConnectivityModelName='E_CmaenasHab_depth1_minPLD40_maxPLD40_months5_to_6'; Pmax=1; Tmax=600; R=16.0; Nintro=1
 ```

-When it is run, it will produce a map of the frequency of persistence at different starting locations, which after 600 generations of species time and 100 model runs, looks like.
+When it is run, it will produce a map of the frequency in percent of persistence at different starting locations, which after 600 generations of species time and 100 model runs, looks like the figure below.
 It is important note that these colored dots indicate where the introduction occurred, and may or may not represent where the population ends up persisting.
-This later data is saved, and you could easily plot it.
+This latter data is saved, and you could easily plot it.
 ![Carcinus maenas neutral map](docs/03_analyzeWhereSurvivorsStarted_neutralModel.png)

-Now often you are interested if a species introduced into a particular location will persist in that location, and do not care if it is offspring are washed downstream and establish elsewhere. `03_B_analyzeWhereSurvivorsStarted_neutralModel_onlyIfInIntroductionLocation.py` works exactly as the last plotting code, but only includes species that persist in the introduction region where they initially started.
+Now often you are interested if a species introduced into a particular location will persist in that location, and do not care if its offspring are washed downstream and establish elsewhere. `03_B_analyzeWhereSurvivorsStarted_neutralModel_onlyIfInIntroductionLocation.py` works exactly as the last plotting code, but only includes species that persist in the introduction region where they initially started.
 For the same model run, here is the plot from this code.
 To illustrate what can be done with this output, the analysis has been made after the model has run for only 200 generations by setting `Tmax` to 200.
 ![Carcinus maneas neutral map, only in introduction region](docs/03_B_analyzeWhereSurvivorsStarted_neutralModel_onlyIfInIntroductionLocation.png)
 #### Step Five: moving beyond neutral species dynamics with `04_twoSpeciesModel_differentR_relativeFitnessDifference.py`

-Examining the introduction of species with different relative fitness is fundamentally more time-consuming, because we have to run separate introduction separately, since we cannot have different favored introductions running at the same time – they would be equally favored and just neutral with each other!
+Examining the introduction of species with different relative fitness is fundamentally more time-consuming, because we have to run separate introduction separately!
+We cannot have different favored introductions running at the same time – they would be equally favored and just neutral with each other!

-As before, the model run is stochastic, so we must run all runs with all introduction locations many times to get statistics.
-This variable is `nRun` and it is currently set to 100, but for production runs should probably be larger.
+As before, the model run is stochastic, so we must run all runs with all introduction locations many times to get usefull statistics.
+As before, the number of runs is controlled by the variable `nRun` and it is currently set to 100, but for production runs should probably be larger.

 All the parameters are as in the neutral case, except for the larval production parameter `R`.
 There are now two values for it – `R0` for the introduced species, and `R1` for the native species.
 Both can be floating point numbers.
 Please read the manuscript associated with this work to see how to convert `R0` and `R1` into relative fitness.

 Note that for small differences between `R0` and `R1` it can take a long time for the introduced species to go extinct, and so the number of generations the model is run `Tmax` will often need to be much longer.
 Here it is 2404 generations long, instead of 600 in the neutral case.

 Even in cases with hyperthreading, it is often best to keep the number of cores used the same as the number of threads – but experiment!
-This is controlled by the `nCPU` variable.
+This is controlled by the `nCPU` variable, as in the neutral case.

 The output of the code is kept in the `modelOutputRelativeFitness` directory in a single file for each of the `nRun` model runs.
 Each file records how long each introduction persisted before becoming extinct (or `Tmax` if it persists), and records the final spatial distribution of the species at `Tmax` or right before it goes extinct.
 Because the output of `04_twoSpeciesModel_differentR_relativeFitnessDifference.py` is written out one run at a time, the analysis code below can be used before all the runs have been completed.